trofi/trofi.github.io.gen/posts/299-maximum-argument-count-on-linux-and-in-gcc.md

 ## Tl;DR

-By default on `linux` argument list (and environment) is limited by less than `2MB` all bytes calculated across all arguments and environment (including `argv/envp` array overheads and null terminators).
+By default on `linux` argument list (and environment size) is limited by less than `2MB` all bytes calculated across all arguments and environment (including `argv/envp` array overheads and null terminators).
 `ulimit -s` can increase this limit to `6MB`.
 Individual command line and environment `K=V` pairs are limited to `128KB`.
 And due to internal implementation deficiencies of `gcc` argument list for `gcc` happens to be limited by the same `128KB` limit.